jnp4C/PCWL/README.md

 PCWL — frontend + API split
 =================================

 The Django backend now exposes only `/api/` + `/admin/`.
-All frontend HTML/JS/CSS lives in `frontend/public` and is served by Nginx with no-cache headers, while Nginx proxies API/admin requests to Gunicorn.
+All frontend HTML/JS/CSS lives in `frontend/public` and is served by Nginx with no-cache headers, while Nginx proxies API/admin/WebSocket traffic to the ASGI server (Daphne).

 Quick start (Docker)
 - `docker build -t pcwl .`